mulqueenr/mulqueenr.github.io/docs/wedding/wedding.markdown

 To make it as easy as we can, we provided an early version of the [schedule here.]({{site.baseurl}}/schedule) Also to provide a bit of guidance [here is the dress code.]({{site.baseurl}}/attire) Its crazy but somehow our families haven't met yet!
 To facilitate this, we provided a [dossier]({{site.baseurl}}/dossier) to peruse at your leisure to get to know other people invited to the party.
-(If you want some more fun photos included please send them to me!)
+(I'm still building this up and writing on more photos, so if you want some more fun photos included, or any of your special skills included please send them to me!
+Thornton family coming soon!!)